Google Working To Remove MINIX-Based ME From Intel Platforms - Slashdot

 Most of those PCs are in landfill today.
 I guess somebody just pulled the claim out of their ass.

-Lots of Problems With That Statement (Score:5, Insightful)
+Lots of Problems With That Statement (Score:4, Insightful)

 First, not all Intel systems that are capable of it actually have the management engine software.
 Second, the Intel PC motherboard probably does not hold the "largest number of systems" title, that might belong to Android phones.
 And anyway isn't the fact that MINIX with its BSD/MIT style licensing was used for the most user-hostile system in recent time an indictment of that license?
 You would not see GPL software used for this, for obvious reasons, and people who use GPL should be proud of that.